adriancooney/benchmartian/README.md

 	  --help                   Print this help.

 ## Benchmarks
-To make defining benchmarks incredibly simple, `benchmartian` exposes all method on the `benchmark.Suite` prototype into the global scope which allows for concise definitions.
+To make defining benchmarks incredibly simple, `benchmartian` exposes all [methods on the `benchmark.Suite` prototype](http://benchmarkjs.com/docs#Suite_prototype_abort) into the global scope which allows for concise definitions.
 The only function `benchmartian` calls (if it hasn't already been called with your own options) is `suite.run`.
 The reporters take care of handling the output so you can sit back and focus on your benchmarks.

 Example from the [benchmarkjs.com homepage](http://benchmarkjs.com).
 ```js